ravenlandpush/RavencoinAssetDistributor/README.md

 # Edit the script "ASSET=" and "AMOUNT=" variables for your use
 nano dist.sh

+# Running the script
+./dist.sh

+# Running the script and basic logging of transactions (that can be parsed / validated later)
+./dist.sh > distribution.log

+# To view process if using distribution.log use
+tail -f distribution.log
 ```

 For more expert users who already are familiar with and have correctly setup their RPC and raven-cli environment.
 You should only need the above.
 And to set the ASSET="" AMOUNT="" variables in the dist.sh script file.